 The Hilux is the best-selling pick-up across Europe, and nearly 20 million have been built so far.
 Fitted with four-wheel drive as standard, hugely dependable and usually well equipped, the Toyota deserves the icon tag as much as those higher-profile cars.

 For many buyers, an SUV makes more sense than a pick-up.
 However, if you need a go-anywhere towing vehicle that’ll just keep going this winter no matter what you throw at it, the Hilux could be just the job.

 - Toyota Hilux Mk8 (2015-date) – Eighth generation of pick-up legend has loads of room.

 Toyota Hilux Mk8

 The original Hilux made its debut in 1968.
 The seventh generation arrived in 2004, with its successor, the current model, reaching showrooms in July 2016.
-It is offered only with a 2.4-litre diesel, and buyers can choose between Active, Icon, Invincible and Invincible X trims.
+It is offered with a 2.4-litre diesel on most models, with a 2020 facelift adding a 2.8-litre diesel for Invincible and Invincible X trims.
+Buyers can choose between Active, Icon and the two Invincible trims.
 The last three come with six-speed manual or auto transmissions; entry-level models are manual only.